-But Lili has taken to Instagram to share a rather intense pic of Betty and Jughead from the comic series Jughead: the Hunger, which is a spinoff of the Archie comics and in this version, dear old Juggy is actually a werewolf.
+But Lili has shared a rather intense pic of Betty and Jughead from the comic series Jughead: the Hunger on Instagram, which is a spinoff of the Archie comics and in this version, dear old Juggy is actually a werewolf.
 We kid you not.

 Vanessa Morgan has been cast as Toni Topaz!
 She's a member of the Southside Serpents & a friend of Jugheads!
 (She will have pink hair) pic.twitter.com/teSDhTo14W— RIVERDALE NEWS! (@CWRiverdaleNews) July 22, 2017

 "In the Riverdale version of this character, she's going to be a student at Southside High.
 She's going to be a member of the Southside Serpents and she's going to be a friend and confidant to Jughead Jones," Roberto said to Entertainment Tonight.
 "Bughead is pretty strong, and pretty undeniable, and pretty epic, but you know even the most epic of romances has trouble, and trouble often comes as a third party.
 So yes, it is conceivable that Toni will potentially test the limits of Bughead."